Every individual has a story. – Slesha, LSF graduate

 There was only my father to take care of me, but due to the social customs of my village my father was compelled for another marriage.
 My step-mom never loved me.
 I was treated as a servant of the house.
 Grazing the animals and cutting the grass was my daily routine.
 My father changed into a type of devil.
 Pain and sorrow started filling my heart.
 So I learnt hate more than love.
 I lived this way for seven years.

-“Today I am an educated person.
+Growing up in a poor family as a handicapped child and a girl, I almost had no hopes and dreams in my childhood.
+My destiny was to live hidden away in my parent's house as a burden and shame to the family members.
+Today I am an educated person.
 I work and I am self-dependent.
 I have a smile in my face.
-I can prove and show to those who were opposing to send me to school that education is the only thing that makes life better.”
+I can prove and show to those who were opposing to send me to school that education is the only thing that makes life better.